ismael-mendoza/ismael-mendoza.github.io/README.md

 - **Python**: 7+ years of experience in using Python for coursework and several research projects, including comprehensive knowledge of its scientific computing stack: `numpy`, `scipy`, `scikit-learn`, `pandas`, `matplotlib`.

-- **Machine Learning**: Extensive experience designing and testing neural networks in \pytorch, developing ML pipelines for complex science applications, and knowledge of cutting-edge algorithms including variational autoencoders and normalizing flows.
+- **Machine Learning**: Extensive experience designing and testing neural networks in `pytorch`, developing ML pipelines for complex science applications, and knowledge of cutting-edge algorithms including variational autoencoders and normalizing flows.

-- **Other Programming Languages**: C/C++, \LaTeX, Mathematica, Unix shell, Git, R
+- **Other Programming Languages**: C/C++, LaTeX, Mathematica, Unix shell, Git, R

 - **Languages**: Native Spanish speaker